 Throwing a kids’ birthday party can be stressful.
 Some things are supposed to be fun, but not when it comes to birthday parties.
 Here are some fun ideas that just might not suck.
 Everything is awesome with these fun LEGO Party Ideas.
 Enjoy LEGO Cakes, party decor, games, activities and more.

 Is your child obsessed with Legos, scattering bricks everywhere as they build and create for hours?
 Are you looking for some creative ways to throw your kid a Lego-themed birthday party?
 You’ve come to the right place.

 These 25 Lego birthday party ideas include everything from cake decorating ideas to games and favors, so there is something for everyone.
 Plus, they are all easy on the budget!
 You’ll be surprised at the super easy, affordable, and creative Lego party tips and tricks we’ve found.

 These party ideas are sure to impress and delight any Lego lover!

-First, let’s start with some amazing cakes with the brick or mini-figure theme.
+Before you send out the invitations let’s first start with some amazing cakes with the brick or mini-figure theme.

 Lego Birthday Cake Ideas